 - What did they feel were convincing arguments?

 - Did they make any missteps during the conversation?

 - Do they have any advice about your boss's perspective on the topic or an approach that might work in this kind of interaction?

 3. Be ready with the details

 When the time comes for your actual face-to-face conversation with your employer, make sure you have complete information about the program you’re interested in and answers to all the questions you anticipate receiving from your management team.
-Consider downloading or bringing the Marquette online M.S. in Health Care Data Analytics program details sheet to leave with your boss.
+Consider downloading or bringing the Marquette online M.S. in Computer and Information Sciences program sheet to leave with your boss.
 Being prepared with this information can not only help ease any concerns your employer may have, but also will present you in the best possible light as someone very serious about the magnitude of your educational undertaking.

 You should have all of the essential information about the business school or schools to which you are applying: